Science

 The State of Student Mental Health

 These figures point to a system under structural strain.
 Even as awareness of mental health has increased dramatically among young people, the infrastructure to meet that need has not kept pace.
-Many institutions have begun implementing the Stepped Care Model (Stepped Care 2.0) for campus mental health — a framework that delivers the least intensive effective intervention first while ensuring clear pathways to higher levels of care when needed.
+Many institutions have begun implementing the Stepped Care Model (or Stepped Care 2.0) for campus mental health — a framework that delivers the least intensive effective intervention first while ensuring clear pathways to higher levels of care when needed.
 Digital tools have emerged in this context as a way to extend support to students who may otherwise receive little or no support.

 The Landscape of Digital Campus Mental Health Tools